kivy/kivy/doc/sources/installation/installation-linux.rst

         $ sudo add-apt-repository ppa:kivy-team/kivy
     :nightly builds:
         $ sudo add-apt-repository ppa:kivy-team/kivy-daily

+    * Notice: Lucid is not supported in stable PPA as Python 2.7 is needed, but not provided by Lucid itself.
+You can find it in the daily PPA.

 2. Update your packagelist with your package manager
 #.
 Install **python-kivy** and optionally the examples, found in **python-kivy-examples**